kumatheworld/advent-of-code-haskell/README.md

 This creates:
 - Solution module in `src/Day01.hs`
-- Main file in `app/Main01.hs`
 - Empty example file in `data/examples/01.txt`
 - Downloads real input to `data/inputs/01.txt`
-- Updates `advent-of-code-haskell.cabal` with the new day
+- Updates `advent-of-code-haskell.cabal` to expose the new module

 ### ➡️ Run solutions for a day